MikaAK/elixir_error_message/docs/overview.md

 ## Documentation Structure

-This documentation follows the [Diátaxis framework](https://diataxis.fr/), which organizes documentation into four distinct types:

 1. **Tutorials**: Step-by-step lessons to help you get started with ErrorMessage
 2. **How-To Guides**: Practical guides for solving specific problems
 3. **Explanation**: Conceptual discussions about ErrorMessage's design and principles